Google Ads: Funding of misinformation and hate speech

 A study by the Center for Countering Digital Hate found that The Gateway Pundit, an American far-right fake news website, had earned up to $1.1 million in Google Ad revenue between November 2020 and July 2021.
 The website was demonetized in September 2021; the decision took place a few days ahead of the airing of a French documentary in which a Google representative was confronted with printouts of ads on the site.

 In October 2022, ProPublica reported that Google Ads was a major source of revenue for purveyors of disinformation in Africa, Europe and Latin America.
 The websites funded by Google promoted Jair Bolsonaro's false claims about voting system integrity in Brazil and COVID-19 and climate change misinformation in French-, German- and Spanish-speaking countries.

 In May 2024, non-profit organization Check My Ads reported that Google Ads is funding OpIndia, an Indian far-right website known for promoting conspiracy theories and Islamophobic rhetoric.

+Malvertising and phishing

+Google Ads has been exploited by malicious actors to conduct phishing and malvertising campaigns.
+In January 2025, security researchers reported a campaign in which attackers impersonated Google Ads itself, placing fraudulent advertisements in Google Search results that directed users to fake login pages designed to steal advertiser account credentials and two-factor authentication codes.
+In response, Google stated that it expressly prohibits ads designed to deceive users and that its teams were investigating the issue.

+Google publishes an annual Ads Safety Report detailing its enforcement actions against policy-violating advertisements.
+According to its 2025 Ads Safety Report, published in April 2026, Google blocked or removed over 8.3 billion ads globally in 2025, up from 5.1 billion the previous year, and suspended 24.9 million advertiser accounts.
+The company attributed the improved detection rates to its Gemini AI systems, which it said caught over 99% of policy-violating ads before they were shown to users.
+Of the suspended accounts, 602 million ads and 4 million accounts were linked to scams.